 Women's role in fostering water security in the South Caucasus

-The research aims to better understand factors that enable, or prevent, women’s participation in the dialogue around water security and its transboundary management.
-The focus will be on the Southern Caucasus, where Armenia and Azerbaijan clash over the water-rich region of Nagorno-Karabakh and where control over the territories and water resources of Abkhazia and South Ossetia (Georgia) is in dispute.
+Although many of the world's border conflicts arise over water scarcity, very little scientific research has been done on women’s participation in water-related conflict resolution.
+The research now proposed by Róisín Burke – who is an assistant professor at Utrecht University's Law department and affiliated to the Netherlands Institute of Human Rights (SIM) – aims to better understand factors that enable, or prevent, women’s participation in the dialogue around water security and its transboundary management.
+Her focus will be on the Southern Caucasus, where Armenia and Azerbaijan clash over the water-rich region of Nagorno-Karabakh and where control over the territories and water resources of Abkhazia and South Ossetia (Georgia) is in dispute.
 What role can women play in negotiating a water-secure peace in a still strongly patriarchal culture?

 The project intents to map out the current state of affairs of women’s participation in water management and 'environmental peacebuilding' in the South Caucasus, to bring stakeholders together in a workshop, and from there build on an inter-disciplinary, cross-sectoral network of experts and women’s groups, who will work – through the process of environmental peacebuilding – on achieving peace and (water) security.
 The broader aim is to connect with the UN Security Council's resolutions on Women, Peace and Security (WPS), concerning the need for women’s participation in peace processes.